-Charges on retirement benefit obligations
+Charges on retirement benefits obligations

-In 2013, deferred members of the US pension plans were offered the option of a lump sum buyout in respect of their benefits in the plan.
-The settlement of the pension liabilities has resulted in a charge to the income statement of \$1.7 million.
-There was no such charge in 2014.
+In 2013, deferred members of the U.S. pension plans were offered the option of a lump sum buyout in respect of their benefits in the plans.
+The settlement of the pension liabilities has resulted in a charge to the consolidated income statement of \$1.7 million.
+There were no such charges in 2014 and 2015.

-Net acquisition costs
+Merger and acquisition costs

+In 2015, a charge of \$1.8 million related to two approaches to acquire the company.
+Neither of these approaches resulted in an executable offer that could be put to shareholders.
+In 2015, \$0.2 million of legal costs have been incurred in relation to the investment in Sub161 Pty Limited, further details are given in Note 14.
 In 2014, acquisition costs of \$1.5 million were recognized by the Elektron division and \$0.3 million by the Gas Cylinders division in relation to acquisitions in the year.
 The acquisitions are described in further detail in Note 25.
-In 2013, \$0.1 million was recognized in relation to the acquisition of Dynetek Industries Limited ("Dynetek Industries") and the finalization of the fair value exercise (2012: \$0.6 million).
+In 2013, \$0.1 million was recognized in relation to the acquisition of Dynetek Industries Limited ("Dynetek Industries") and the finalization of the fair value exercise.

-Remeasurement of contingent consideration
+Remeasurement of deferred contingent consideration

-In 2014, a credit of \$6.3 million was recognized in the income statement in relation to the remeasurement of deferred contingent consideration arising from acquisitions.
-Of the \$6.3 million, \$4.8 million related to the Elektron division and specifically to the acquisition of Luxfer Magtech Inc. where an element of deferred consideration was considered no longer payable due to the acquired business narrowly failing to achieve a profit trigger as at 31 December 2014.
-In addition \$1.5 million related to the Gas Cylinders division, being the acquisition of Luxfer Utah and a subsequent reassessment of the potential profitability of this acquisition in the light of our revised expectations for the demand of CNG systems following the recent fall in oil prices.
+In 2014, a credit of \$6.3 million was recognized in the consolidated income statement in relation to the remeasurement of deferred contingent consideration arising from acquisitions.
+Of the \$6.3 million, \$4.8 million related to the Elektron division and specifically to the acquisition of Luxfer Magtech Inc. where an element of deferred contingent consideration was considered no longer payable due to the acquired business narrowly failing to achieve a profit trigger at December 31, 2014.
+In addition, \$1.5 million related to the Gas Cylinders division, being the acquisition of Luxfer Utah and a subsequent reassessment of the potential profitability of this acquisition in the light of our then revised expectations for the demand of CNG systems following the fall in oil prices at that time.